-If you can draw but find it difficult to paint it is probably just down to practice and learning the skills.
+If you can draw but find it difficult to paint, it is probably just down to practice and learning new skills.
 There are some different skills to learn in order to improve your painting.
 We have several painting tutorials that can help you learn.
 Different paints behave differently too.

 Oil paints are different again as they dry really slowly.
 You can create really good shading with oils.
-Mixing colours can be easier on the canvas than on a palette and you can add colours to add highlights.
+Mixing colors can be easier on the canvas than on a palette and you can add colors to add highlights.
 In our oil painting tutorials you will find some great ideas.
 They will teach you new techniques to try that will improve your painting with a little practice.

 How Can I Get Better At Painting?

 The only sure fire way to get better at painting is to practice.
 Spend some time trying to learn new techniques.
 You will find some great tips in the various painting articles on our site.
 Try using the different kinds of paint to see which suits your style best.
 Don’t get disheartened if something doesn’t turn out well.
 Everything you paint will teach you lessons and help you improve.

 If you have any questions you can always leave a comment below too!
 I will always try to answer them as quickly as possible.
 If I can help, I will.
 Few things give me the pleasure that helping someone improve their painting and drawing does.